 From Blade Technologies principal Jason Purcell:

-The system ran on an SX-64, a twenty-three pound "portable" version of the Commodore 64. ;-) I considered porting it to the PC and issuing it as shareware, as it would've been a fairly straight-forward translation.
-However, the use of such technology in chess was largely-unheard of at the time (late '80s / early '90s), and the realm was so tradition-bound I doubted my software could turn many heads.
+The system ran on an SX-64, a twenty-three pound "portable" version of the Commodore 64. ;-) I considered porting it to the PC and issuing it as shareware, as it would've been a fairly straight-forward translation except for the character graphics.
+However, the use of such technology in chess was largely-unheard of at the time (late '80s / early '90s), and the realm was so tradition-bound that I could envision no reception other than resistance and apathy.
+Time proved me wrong: Like everything else, the chess world runs on a chip, now.

-Developed for Murray State University's Fencing Club, Riposte! is very similar to Chess Exchange in both its dual-purpose design and the basics of its implementation.
+Developed for Murray State University's Fencing Club, Riposte! is very similar to Chess Exchange in its dual-purpose design of club management and tournament administration.
+However, it was a creation of considerably greater scope.

 D E V E L O P M E N T

 Once again, the first step was to push out a module to maintain the club roster, except this time, it was also built to keep tabs on other clubs and schools, equipment suppliers, division officials, and coaches.
-Club profiles included photographs, contact information, United States Fencing Association (USFA) membership details, official ratings, and club due information.
-Each contact type included its own, specialized fields, and user-defined field functionality was included, as well.
-Photos can be imported via native TWAIN support, and cropped and resized using a simple, built-in editor.
+Club profiles included photographs, contact information, United States Fencing Association (USFA) membership details, official ratings, and account balances.
+Each contact type included native, specialized fields as well as user-defined fields.
+Photos could be imported via TWAIN-compatible cameras and scanners, and cropped and resized using a simple, built-in editor.

-The entire array of documents required by the USFA at event-completion can be sent to printer and HTML.
+The entire array of documents required by the USFA at event-completion could be sent to printer or converted to HTML.
 (Adobe considered PDF a military-level secret at the time.)
-Pool sheets, DE brackets, and DE score-sheets are printed for directors and public posting during competition, as well.
+Pool sheets, DE brackets, and DE score-sheets were printed for directors and public posting during competition, as well.

 P O S T - M O R T E M